markqvist/Reticulum/docs/source/using.rst

 The ``rnprobe`` utility lets you probe a destination for connectivity, similar to the ``ping`` program.
 Please note that probes will only be answered if the specified destination is configured to send proofs for received packets.
-Many destinations will not have this option enabled, and will not be probable.
+Many destinations will not have this option enabled, so most destinations will not be probable.

+You can enable a probe-reply destination on Reticulum Transport Instances by setting the ``respond_to_probes`` configuration directive.
+Reticulum will then print the probe destination to the log on Transport Instance startup.

 **Usage Examples**